jaxgarry/coffeecodeclick/README.md

 # Coffee Code Click
-A space where I can play around with some code and document my coffee, coding, and climbing adventures.
+A space where I can play around with some code and document my coffee, coding, and photography adventures.